rte-france/design-system-rte/.changeset/auto-react.md

   ## Changes

+- add stories cases for TextInput
+- add textInput behavior for left & right Icons and error handling
 - update input styles with gradient background and disabled state handling
 - add error and disabled props to TextInput component and update stories
 - enhance TextInput component with new props and styles for better usability